minho42/roster-ios-public/README.md

 > This is an unofficial third-party app that improves the experience of HealthRoster.
 > Roster is still able to obtain your information because you logged in with your HealthRoster username and password.

+**App is crashing or not showing data**

+> - Try logging out and logging in again.
+> - Delete and reinstall the app.
+> - Email the author.

 ## Privacy Policy

 [Privacy Policy](privacy-policy.md)